FritscheLab/MeetingSecretaryAI/scripts/prompt_high.md

 ## ✅ **Final Deliverable**

-Produce a **comprehensive, deeply detailed, full-length set of minutes** that serves as a complete historical record of this specific agenda item discussion.
+Produce a **comprehensive, deeply detailed, full-length set of minutes** that serves as a complete historical record of the meeting.
 The final document must:
-- Include every single comment, debate, and nuance from the transcript related to this agenda item.
+- Include every single comment, debate, and nuance from the transcript.
 - Adhere strictly to the provided JSON schema (including `meeting_details`, `sections`, `discussion_points`, `decisions`, `action_items`, `key_recommendations`, `rationale`, and `references`).
-- Leave no detail behind, ensuring that anyone reading the minutes, regardless of prior knowledge, will fully understand this agenda item discussion.
+- Leave no detail behind, ensuring that anyone reading the minutes, regardless of prior knowledge, will fully understand the meeting.
-- Incorporate detailed tracking of all sources, policies, and key external references relevant to this agenda item into both the content sections and a dedicated reference appendix.
+- Incorporate detailed tracking of all sources, policies, and key external references into both the transcript sections and a dedicated reference appendix.

 ---